Once-Upon/context/README.md

 ### Generating a new contextualization

-Run this command `npm run create:contextualizer -- --name [name of protocol]`
+Run this command `npm run create:contextualizer [name of protocol]`

 This will generate a new file called `protocol/[name of protocol].ts` and a test file called `protocol/[name of protocol].spec.ts`.